Marlene’s Chronic Pain

 I have chronic pain in my cervical spine which causes neck pain as well as back pain in the mid to lower lumbar spine areas.
 Both result from osteoarthritis which I have had for about twenty years.

-You May Also Like:Parenting With Chronic Pain
+You May Also Like:Working With Chronic Pain

 Related Search Topics (Ads):